 Exposure to low-dose ionising radiation from cardiac catheterisation and risk of cancer: the COCCINELLE study cohort profile - Université de Reims Champagne-Ardenne

-Journal Articles BMJ Open Year : 2021
+Article Dans Une Revue BMJ Open Année : 2021

 Exposure to low-dose ionising radiation from cardiac catheterisation and risk of cancer: the COCCINELLE study cohort profile